SidharthBhatt/Spotify-Ad-Blocker-/README.md

 **Info**

 My first hack!
-Just a small adblocker that detects an add, closes spotify, and reopens spotifying which skips the add on desktop :).
+Just a small script that detects an add, closes spotify, and reopens spotifying which skips the add on desktop :).